degecko/pixelator/README.md

 How to
 ------

-Insert the raw link into your source code via the <script> tag.
+Insert the raw link into your source code via the "<script>" tag.